suxxus/exercise-front-end-app/README.md

 * **Platform-UI:** a catalog of all the subcomponents that the application needs.
 * **Platform-app:** the logic business with Redux, and the views with React.

+## Development:

+### Graphic design:
+As I said before, my knowledge of UX and graphic design is not enough, so I tried to make a simple design, using some components provided by Bourbon library.
+In this respect the application can be improved, both in terms of user experience and visual design.
+Both processes are of utmost importance when developing an app

+### Platform UI: HTML markup (https://platform-ui.herokuapp.com/)

+#### Catalog (components layout)
+Each of the components that make up the application, built individually , each has associated the HTML code to be used in React component.

+Being a responsive design, its width is 100%.
+The main container determine its final width.

+Some of these components are associated with a very simple JavaScript function, which is used to see their isolated behavior.
+This script is not valid for the final React component.

+#### Metric Component:
+Composed with the sub-components from the catalog.

+#### Main layout:
+The app layout.